-Barbara is a Board Certified Nutrition Specialist (CNS) and Certified Functional Medicine Practitioner (CFMP).
+Barbara is a Board Certified Nutrition Specialist (CNS), Certified Functional Medicine Practitioner (CFMP), and Licensed Nutritionist (LN).
 The CNS designation is awarded through the American College of Nutrition and the Certification Board for Nutrition Specialists to individuals who have a minimum of a Master’s degree in clinical nutrition and documented experience and proficiency in the nutrition and health field.
 Barbara graduated magna cum laude from the University of Bridgeport with a Master’s of Science degree in Human Clinical Nutrition.

 Barbara helps clients resolve their health concerns by utilizing the latest advances in genetics, functional medicine, clinical nutrition, and Evidenced Based Nutrition.

 She holds a Bachelor’s degree in Electrical Engineering and worked for many years designing analog circuitry for use in the space industry and then spent over a decade utilizing cutting edge software development to help meet the mass transit needs in major cities around the world.
 Her knowledge in the health field came about as the result of the inability of the current health system to solve her own health challenges.
 Marrying her problem solving skills with her love of biochemistry and physiology, she was able to find complete resolution of her health issues.

 Thank you for checking out my website and hope you find some useful information to help you improve your health.

 I am really passionate about what I do especially since I spent a great deal of my life struggling with chronic illness.
 It wasn’t until I found a practitioner who really listened and was fluent in the science behind diet and lifestyle, that I learned how much power I actually had over my own health.
 That was over 20+ years ago and there hasn’t been much time since then that I have not been immersed in some medical journal, technical paper, conference, etc. that ties biochemistry to our environmental choices/exposures.